Amarfas/FateGrandFarm/README.md

  * For each Event quest, its name in column A.
  * Its AP in column B.
  * Its Type in column D.
- * Its Drop Rate Bonus in column F (hidden by default, determined by above configurations).
+ * Its Drop Rate Bonus in column E (hidden by default, determined by above configurations).
  * Each column with a Material ID (used to prevent translation changes from affecting the program).
  * Each column with a Material Drop Rate.